-She is a grant recipient of the Arts Student's League of NY (1999) and Arts Council England (2016).
-Her works are included in numerous private and corporate collections including, Tim Hunt (Andy Warhol Foundation), Warburg Pincus, LLC, The Cleveland Clinic, Jeffrey Lee (Ryan/Lee Gallery) and Will Ryman (American Sculptor).
+Coco Dolle is a grant recipient of Arts Council England/Alexandra Arts UK (2016) and the Art Student's League of New York (1999).
+She was an artist-in-residence at Grace Exhibition Space (2016-2017), Alexandra Arts Manchester Foundation UK (2016), Rosekill International Performance Art Residency (2017-2018) and Gallery Sensei (2014-2015).
+Ms. Dolle's works are included in numerous private and corporate collections including, Warburg Pincus, LLC, Tim Hunt (Andy Warhol Foundation), The Cleveland Clinic, Jeffrey Lee (Ryan/Lee Gallery) and CCBF.